- ✅ Session management (access token + rotating refresh tokens)

 - XSS (by using

-- Minimises damage from JWT signing key compromise by automatically changing the keys.
+- Minimises damage from access token signing key compromise by automatically changing the keys.

 - Minimises damage from session data theft from database, by only storing hashed tokens.